-When one packet comes in from any port, the Switch will record the source address, port no. And the other related information in address table.
+When one packet comes in from any port, the Switch will record the source address, port number and the other related information in the address table.
 This information will be used to decide either forwarding or filtering for future packets.